BlueSquare23/web-lgsm/docs/Architecture.md

 ### The Layers

-A pragmatic Clean Architecture with 4 layers:
+We're using a basic Clean Architecture with 4 layers:

 ```
 ┌──────────────────────────────┐